nikomatsakis/rustnation-24/index.md

 * Take notes!
 * Build bots like rfcbot!
 * "Program management" like running the Rust 2024 edition!²
+* Moderation!³

 .footnote[
     ¹ Thanks TC, you're the best! 💜<br>
-    ² Three cheeers for Mara, Eric Huss, and Bstrie: you're ALSO the best! 💜 ]
+    ² Three cheeers for Mara, Eric Huss, and Bstrie: you're ALSO the best! 💜<br>
+    ³ We **desperately** need more moderators.
+The team is currently just two, Josh Gould -- here today! -- and Oli Scherer.
+]

+???

+But it doesn't stop there.
+In fact, there's a ton of invisible "glue work" that goes into making a projection function.
+Helping to share this load has such a large impact -- much more impact, ironically, than writing code.

+One area I particularly want to call out is moderation.
+Josh Gould, one of only two moderators, is here today.
+Say thank you and ask them about this important, but often thankless, work.

 ---

 # So many new and great tools

 * Open source teams at many companies
-* Rust Foundation (grants, yes, but much more too)
+* Rust Foundation (cloud desktops for contributors, grants, fellowships, and more)

+???

+I think we can do a lot more to build a healthy, sustainable community.
+Thankfully, we've got a bunch of great new tools.
+Over the last few years, for example, the Rust compiler maintainers have quietly gone from being mostly volunteers to having an awful lot of people being paid to work on the compiler.

+And the Rust Foundation has been experimenting with the project on new and interesting ideas, such as having member companies offering people fast cloud desktops.

 ---